 Similar technology – regional cloud modification – is already used around the world, including by both Snowy Mountains Hydro and Tasmania Hydro, to produce hydroelectricity.

-Cloud brightening equipment is similar to snow-making machines, except filtered seawater is sprayed into the air, to form microscopic droplets.
+Cloud brightening equipment is similar to that of snow-making machines, except filtered seawater is sprayed into the air, to form microscopic droplets.

 The inputs are seawater and energy (which in the long term could come from renewable sources such as solar, wind or current energy).

 Modelling shows that to be effective, cloud brightening units would need to operate over weeks to months, lowering the temperature a little each day, when bleaching risk was high.